RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 where the diagonal entries reflect half-filling based on the Friedel sum rule.
 Due to the helicity, the diagonal terms in \Eq{eq:Gimp:tau} are just the Green's function of decoupled impurities, $G_{\etaI\etaI}(\omega) = \tfrac{1}{\omega - \varepsilon_{d\etaI} + \iu \Gamma}$.
 The non-zero off-diagonal term maintains the same matrix position as in $\boldsymbol{\Delta}(\omega)$ in \Eq{eq:delta:tau}, consistent with the directedness of propagation.
 Similar to \Eq{eq:delta:tau}, the off-diagonal term also shows oscillatory behavior in energy with period

 This period is fixed by the energy scale $\Ex = v/x$ [\Eq{eq:Ex}] set by the inverse time $\tau$ required for an electron to travel from one impurity to the other.
 In particular, the period $\delta\omega$ is independent of the energy scale $\omega$ in $G(\omega)$.
 Given that the NRG discretizes logarithmically in energy space, assuming $\Ex \ll D = 1$, there is no way these oscillations can be resolved to orders of magnitude higher in energy all the way up to $D$.
-On the other hand, on physical grounds at high energies, e.g., at temperatures $T>\Ex$, the impurities effectively do no longer see each other.
-In this sense it appears reasonable to expect for most physical quantities such as spin-spin interactions that they do not explicitly resolve the rapidly oscillating one-particle phases based on the inverse travel time across the impurities.
+On the other hand, on physical grounds at high energies, e.g., at temperatures $T>\Ex$, the impurities effectively no longer see each other.
+In this sense it appears reasonable to expect for most physical quantities such as spin-spin interactions that do not explicitly resolve one-particle phases of propagation.
 In the presence of relaxation processes due to interactions, these rapid oscillations likely average out at large frequencies even for small temperature, and thus become less important in detail.
 Yet this needs to be verified in practice on a case-by-case basis by tracking the stability of the data with respect to the level of course graining.